Physical Research Data

 Personal or special category data

 The most common form of paper information that needs to be archived is the consent form.
-These have to be kept for a minimum of 10 years after the end of a research project and guidance should be sought from Records Management on storage.
+These have to be kept for a minimum of 10 years after the end of a research project (but this can be significantly longer, dependent on how long the project data has to be kept).
+Guidance can be sought from Records Management.

 Consent can also be obtained digitally or the forms digitised.